Structured Coaching and Support for Faculty Promotion, Presentations, and Book Proposals

 When I think about the moments that shaped my career as a faculty member, I rarely think first about formal institutional structures.

-I think about the conversations that happen around them: the colleague who offered a crucial insight about drafting my promotion narrative, the friend who listened to me run-through an idea for my conference talk, the senior scholar who helped me clarify for the way my research contributed to broader disciplinary conversations.
+I think about the informal but pivotal conversations that helped me move key projects forward: colleagues who refined my promotion narrative, peers who listened to early drafts of conference talks, and senior scholars who helped clarify how my work contributed to broader disciplinary conversations.

 These interactions are powerful.
 But they’re also inconsistent.
 Access depends on timing, relationships, and departmental dynamics.
 Faculty may have regular support, or they may navigate high-stakes milestones largely alone.